CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 1. If you see any additional pop-up like, You have free **Azure Advisor recommendations!** Close the window to continue the lab.

-## Exercise 2: Enabling Azure Defender
+## Exercise 2: Enabling Microsoft Defender for Cloud

-In this exercise, you will be getting started with the functionality of Azure Microsoft Defender for Cloud and how to enable Azure Defender on a subscription.
+In this exercise, you will be getting started with the functionality of Azure Microsoft Defender for Cloud and how to enable Microsoft Defender for Cloud on a subscription.

 ### Subscription upgrade and agents installation